syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Layouts.md

 ![Items auto image](Layout_images/Itemsauto.png)

 ## MinimumItemSpacing
-You can customize the value that indicates the minimum space between the step view items when the `ItemStretch` is `Fill.` The following example shows how to customize the step view item's minimum space.
+You can customize the value that indicates the minimum space between the step view items when the `ItemStretch` is `Fill.` The default value of this property is `40.` The following example shows how to customize the step view item's minimum space.

 {% highlight xaml %}